 Dear Prospective Parents and Students,

 Welcome to the Dominican Academy Admissions page!
-I'm so glad you're here, and that you've chosen to look into D.A. for high school.
-It is a sincere pleasure for me to have this opportunity not only to get to know you and your family, but also to share some of the many positive developments at 44 East 68th Street.
+I'm so glad you're here, and that you've chosen to consider D.A. for high school.
+It is a sincere pleasure for me to have this opportunity not only to get to know you and your family, but to share my experience of D.A. with you.
+In light of the current health crisis facing our country and our world, I would like to share some key updates regarding the application process for the D.A.
+Class of 2025.

-It is an honor and a privilege to be involved in welcoming girls into the Dominican Academy family and giving them the same experience that I—and so many others—have cherished and will continue to cherish in the years to come.
+We are keeping you and your loved ones in our prayers.
+Please do not hesitate to contact me if you have any questions, or would like additional information.
+It is an honor and a privilege for me to welcome girls into the Dominican Academy family and share the same experience that I—and so many others—have cherished and will continue to cherish in the years to come.

 I look forward to speaking further and working with you in the future!